Hattie Lloyd 20/01/19

 Which, coincidentally, is now an excellent bar and restaurant round the corner.

 NOTE: Kensal Green Cemetery is open daily, and is free to visit.
-Tours of the catacombs take place on Sundays at 2pm (1st & 3rd Sundays Nov-Feb).
-Meet outside the Anglican Chapel, no need to book (suggested donation £7).
-You can find out more on the Friends of Kensal Green Cemetery website HERE.
+Tours of the catacombs (£12) take place on Sundays at 2pm – you can book ahead, and find out more, on the Friends of Kensal Green Cemetery website HERE.

 Kensal Green Cemetery | Harrow Road, London W10 4RA